hfx/ionic-audioguide/README.md

 These files will not run standalone, you have to create a new ionic app to make use of them.
 The interesting code is in www/js/controllers.js and www/js/app.js

 # Webserver and JSON
 You will need a webserver which serves the media files and handles the JSON requests.
-The code for a django based solution will soon be published and linked from here.

 # Cordova plugins
 Listing of needed cordova plugins in cordova-plugins.txt.